 Finally, we are investigating a detailed prototype implementation of the DySER block integrated with a real processor.
-This implementation can answer questions on design complexity, area, and power trade-offs accurately.
-Such a prototype implementation can also answer the question of how close to a truly specialized design does DySER come to.
+This implementation can answer questions on design complexity, area, and power trade-offs, and can quantify the gap between DySER and a truly specialized design.
 The execution model can be implemented with other architectures including application-specific accelerators where computation-slices are compiled to silicon and an FPGA substrate.
-Direct compilation to silicon suffers from design-time freezing of the accelerator.
+Direct compilation to silicon suffers from designtime freezing of the accelerator.
 The area density and potential frequency from an FPGA substrate will be less than DySER.
 However, the FPGA can provide capability for synthesizing compound computational blocks and probably better diversity.
 This FPGA approach requires further advancements in the synthesis of the computation slices and introduces scope for novel solutions in that space.
 Detailed analysis is required for a definitive answer.

-In general, architectural techniques like DySER are necessary in the future to improve performance without degrading energy efficiency due to slowing device-level energy improvements.
+In general, architectural techniques like DySER can address the slowing of device-level energy improvements by energy efficiently improving performance.

-8 Acknowledgments
+Acknowledgments

 We thank the anonymous reviewers, the Vertical group, and Gagan Gupta for comments and the Wisconsin Condor project and UW CSL for their assistance.
-Many thanks to Guri Sohi, Mark Hill for discussions that helped refine this work.
-Thanks to Kevin Moore from Oracle Labs for detailed comments on the paper and discussions that helped refine the work.
+Many thanks to Guri Sohi and Mark Hill for discussions that helped refine this work, Kevin Moore from Oracle Labs for detailed comments on the paper and discussions, and Ramdas Nagarajan for comments on the work and of improvements.
 Support for this research was provided by NSF under the following grants: CCF-0845751, CCF-0917238, and CNS-0917213.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF or other institutions.
+Any opinions, findings, and conclusions or recommendations outperformed the methods and the authors and mendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF or other institutions.